-For the past 2 years I have been working as a Co-Founder / Lead Designer at Shield Break Studios.
-On July 2015, we shipped our first game, Bierzerkers, to Early Access on Steam.
+From 2013-2015, I was a Co-Founder / Lead Designer at Shield Break Studios.
+On July 2015, we launched Bierzerkers on Steam Early Access.
 Bierzerkers is a stylized third person melee combat game set in the Viking afterlife of Brewhalla.
 Here are some images from the project:

-On the Defiant map pack, I was the art lead in charge of the multiplayer space station map called Condemned.
-I also contributed environment art and skybox work on the Highlands outdoor terrain map.
+On Halo: Reach I was the art lead in charge of the multiplayer space station map called Condemned.
+I also contributed environment art and skybox work to the other Defiant maps.